dosasm/masm-tasm/dev/README.md

 - [ ] Remove support for MS-DOS.
 - [ ] Add support for more assembly languages, especially the **Symbol Rename** feature.
 - [ ] Use js-dos as the primary emulator.
+- [ ] To keep this project simple and easy to mantain, **only one emulator instance** is allowed in the simulation.
+(When use binary dosbox, the extension doesn't check this, but it is also highly recommmend)

 ## How to build these files